sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 Date
 -----

 Returns date in year-month-days format.
+Sensible outputs the time as midnight UTC.
 Recognizes the following formatting:

 -  `MM/DD/YYYY`, and variant representations of these elements such as abbreviations
 -  `month name, DD, YYYY`, and variant representations of these elements such as abbreviations